 English, no subtitles

 (2019) 46-year-old Colm has a seemingly nice life; a fine job in Dublin harbor, two healthy teenage children, and a sweet wife.
 But Colm is actually gay and has been living with his secret feelings for a long time.
 It drives him crazy and one day in a shopping mall toilet he has intimate encounters with Jay, a 19-year-old prostitute.
 A day later Jay comes into his office and demands money, otherwise, he will inform Colm’s wife.
 Colm, still shaken from his first experience and increasingly intimately active, continues to associate with him.
 And for Jay?
 The money is more than welcome.
 When Colm learns that he is being laid off due to a reorganization, his life collapses.
 His wife Claire wants to help him, but she cannot reach him.
 He can only vent his turmoil with Jay.

 This strong social drama is based on an award-winning play that is a beautifully observed story about fathers and sons, the impossibility of meeting the expectations of others, and the possibility of change.
 More about Rialto here >

 21st March 2021 | 19:00 Hours

 #7 A skeleton in the closet | Argentina

 (2020) Manuel, an architecture student living in Buenos Aires, returns to his hometown to celebrate his parents’ wedding anniversary, but mostly to ask his family for money.
 With the money, he wants to move to Denmark to be with his boyfriend.
 At the previous family visit, he came out of the closet, and since then, his parents have been anxiously avoiding the subject: the atmosphere is therefore tense, to put it mildly.
 When he is dumped the emigration plan collapses.
-Manuel tries to figure out what to do with his life and finds solace in a sexual encounter with his former high school teacher.
+Manuel tries to figure out what to do with his life and finds solace in a intimate encounter with his former high school teacher.
 More about A Skeleton In The Closet here >

 Spanish, with English subtitles